In The 7th Guest, the spirits of the children who died from The Plague were sealed in dolls. Also, Elinor Knox ends up being turned into a mannequin.

 The point-and-click adventure game Uninvited had two endings where you become a member of the undead.
 Made especially creepy as it was nearly all text, narrated in second person and played dead-serious.

-This is what happened to Ner'zhul when Kil'jaeden captured him and transformeated him into the Lich King between Warcraft 2 and 3.
+This is what happened to Ner'zhul when Kil'jaeden captured him and transformeated him into the Lich King between Warcraft II and III.

 And after defeating the Lich King in World of Warcraft, Bolvar Fordragon takes his place in order to keep the legions of undead in check and will forever remain frozen upon his throne.
 To make it worse, no one will ever learn of his sacrifice, as he instructs Tirion Fordring to tell others only that the Lich King died and Bolvar along with him.

 Arthas's fate in the afterlife, as revealed in Sylvanas's short story on the official website.

 Thaddius in World Of Warcraft zig-zags this.
 When you read up on Thaddius, you find out that Thaddius is made from the flesh of women and children, and their souls are stuck underneath that.
 By the way, you know that "Please noooo!" and "Help me!
 Save me!" cries you hear?
 That's Thaddius.
 When you run after these voices, Thaddius shouts, "You are too late, I must obey!".
 Zig-zagged the most because upon death, Thaddius says, "Thank...you."